-It is noteworthy under the Japanese leniency programme that, unlike the European Union, the JFTC does not have such broad discretion to apply and adjust the terms of immunity.
-This characteristic results mainly from:
+Note that under the Japanese leniency programme, unlike in the European Union, the JFTC does not have such broad discretion to apply and adjust the terms of immunity.
+This feature results mainly from:

 - a fixed number of eligible applicants (a maximum of five companies); - b fixed reduction rates according to the application order (100, 50 or 30 per cent); - c a marker system for all applicants (not only for the first applicant); and - d substantially, no requirement to provide added-value evidence (even for subsequent applicants).